wuyuu0107-sup/kalbe-mirror/README.md

-# OCR Service - Setup & Usage Guide
+# OCR & Gemini Medical PDF Service - Setup & Usage Guide

-This guide explains how to set up and run the OCR service feature in this project.
+This guide explains how to set up and run the OCR and Gemini medical PDF extraction features in this project.

 ## Prerequisites
 - Python 3.12 or higher